Ewenny Priory: Architecture and description

 The priory site is broadly rectangular and stands on the southern bank of the Ewenny River.
 The priory church stands to the east, with walls to the east, north and west.
 The site was originally fully enclosed but the southern range was destroyed during the construction of Ewenny Priory House in the very early 19th century.
 The walls are pierced by two gatehouses to the north and south and three towers to the north, west and east.
-The priory site is generally in a good state of preservation; aside from the building of the house from 1803-1805, and a “conservative restoration” undertaken by Thomas Picton Turbervill between 1869-1886, it has seen little development.
+The priory site is generally in a good state of preservation; aside from the building of the house from 1803 to 1805, and a “conservative restoration” undertaken by Thomas Picton Turbervill between 1869 and 1886, it has seen little development.
 John Newman, in his 1995 edition, Glamorgan of the Pevsner Buildings of Wales series, describes the priory church as the “most complete and impressive Norman ecclesiastical building in Glamorgan.”

 The scale of the defensive works built around a minor priory has puzzled historians.
 Michael Salter, in his study Castles of Gwent, Glamorgan and Gower, suggests that the extensive defences were primarily for show, citing the absence of any defensive ditch, the weakness of the positioning and the large extent of the complex which would have required a very considerable force to defend.
 Elisabeth Whittle supports this analysis, describing the complex's defences as "a façade, a show of strength built only to impress", but notes that the scale and solidity of the construction are indeed impressive.
 Newman also considers the walls were built for display, rather than to “afford serious protection”, but is uncertain as to why “such a small and relatively poor community felt it should put on such an expensive show”.

 The priory church is a notable, and rare, example of Romanesque architecture with rounded arches, barrel vaulting and geometric decoration.
 The cruciform plan of the church is also typical of the period and style.
 Simon Jenkins critiques the Beleschenko screen, installed in 2004, as breaking the “spatial integrity of the interior”.